 Since the ancient language spoken in Egypt went extinct a couple thousand years ago we can never know the true pronunciation of the ancient language.
 Speculation about pronunciation is based on other languages, like Coptic, that are derived from ancient Egyptian.

-Some hieroglyphic alphabet characters might pass as vowels by modern standards, but are usually weak consonants standing in for long vowel sounds.
-Vowel sounds were included when a word began or ended with a vowel sound or where it was important to spell things out…like with names.
+Some hieroglyphic alphabet characters represent sounds that might pass as vowels by the modern standards, but vowels weren't invented until after ancient Egypt.
+So for the ancient Egyptians these sounds were weak consonants.
+These types of sounds might be included when a word began or ended with a softer vowel sound or where it was important to spell things out…like with names.